sbboxs/ID_Assignment-2/README.md

 - Classes - main feature of website, users are able to play these games, which are based on the maths education theme chosen.

-- Wordle Game -
+- Wordle Game - allow users to learn more 5 letter words and its definition by playing

-- Science Game -
+- Science Game - allow users to explore more about different biology topics by playing

 - Math Game -

 - Testimonials - requires login to add a testimonial, allow users to see and review our website.

-- Login - allows users to create and login to their accounts on our website.
+- Login & register - allows users to create and login to their accounts on our website.
 ## Features

 In this section, We will explain the features of my website and list down some additional features that could be implemented to make the website more functional and interactive.